Open Source · github.com/remade-with-rust

 Performance

-Zero-cost abstractions and aggressive inlining mean Rust rebuilds typically match or beat their C/C++ originals on real workloads — without the manual lifecycle juggling.
+Zero-cost abstractions and aggressive inlining mean Rust rebuilds typically match or beat their C/C++ originals on real workloads.

 Security

 The borrow checker eliminates use-after-free, buffer overflows, and data races by construction.
-Whole categories of CVE never compile in the first place.
+Whole categories of CVE never compile.

 Open Source

-Every rebuild ships on GitHub under github.com/remade-with-rust with permissive licensing.
-Read it, fork it, audit it, contribute.
+Open source rebuilds ship on GitHub under github.com/remade-with-rust with permissive licensing — MIT, BSD-2-Clause, or Apache-2.0.
+Read them, fork them, audit them, contribute.

 Remade with Rust